ninrod/rsynced-melpa/melpa/folding-readme.txt

  Old documentation

-     The following text was written by Jamie Lokier for the release of Folding V1.6.
-It is included here for no particular reason:
+     The following text was written by Jamie Lokier for the release of Folding 1.6.
+It is included here for history.

      Emacs 18:
      Folding mode has been tested with versions 18.55 and